developer-zebra/developer-zebra-site/src/zwc/faq/index.md

 ###Q: Are all four (4) USB ports on the TC5X Workstation Docking Cradle the same?

 **A. No. Three are standard 0.5-AMP USB ports suitble for connecting a keyboard, mouse and other peripherals.
-The remaining port delivers 1.5 AMPs, which could be used for charging another device**.
+The remaining port (left side, toward front) delivers 1.5 AMPs, which is best suited for charging**.

 -----